themashcodee/themashcodee/README.md

 > ## About me

-I love playing with the frontend technologies and so currently working as a frontend intern at [ALPHI](https://alphi.in)
+I love playing with the frontend technologies and so currently working as a Frontend Engineer at [Polymerize](https://polymerize.io)

 <br/>